Appboy/appboy-custom-html5-in-app-message-templates/README.md

 HTML5 IAM Templates
 ==========

+# Update

+:warning: We're working on a refreshed template library https://github.com/braze-inc/in-app-message-templates.
+This messages will be deprecated.

 # Overview

 Braze provides the ability to create campaigns with fully customizable In-App Messages using HTML5.
 We have provided a set of templates and some documentation to get you through the process of creating a customized in-app message.